Skip to main content

 Fidium Fiber is the consumer brand of Consolidated Communications, a telecommunications company that has undergone a massive transformation in recent years.
 Historically a DSL and copper-based provider serving rural and suburban communities across New England, Minnesota, and other markets, Consolidated has invested heavily in fiber-to-the-home infrastructure.
 The Fidium brand represents this new chapter, offering symmetrical fiber speeds up to 2 Gbps at remarkably competitive prices starting at just $25 per month.

 What makes Fidium particularly interesting is its pricing strategy.
 At $25 per month for fiber internet with no data caps and no contracts, Fidium undercuts nearly every national competitor.
-The trade-off is availability: Fidium Fiber is currently available in select markets where Consolidated has completed its fiber buildout, primarily in northern New England (Maine, New Hampshire, Vermont) and parts of Minnesota, Illinois, and Texas.
+The trade-off is availability: Fidium Fiber is currently available in select markets where Consolidated has completed its fiber buildout, primarily in northern New England (Maine, New Hampshire, Vermont).
+Parts of Minnesota, Illinois, and Texas.
 In areas where Fidium has deployed, it has quickly become the top choice for value-conscious consumers.

 Speed Performance Breakdown